bjatkin/golf-engine/README.md

   * help - displays all the golf toolkit commands.
   * !! - re-run the last executed command.

+# Specs
+  * 192 x 192 screen size
+  * 64 total colors split into 16 pallets with 4 colors each
+  * 8 on screen colors consisting of any 2 of the 16 predefined pallets
+  * one 256 x 128 sprite sheet for a total of 512 8x8 sprites
+  * one 128 x 128 tile map
+  * 60 FPS
+  * Mouse support with 3 different cursor styles
+  * Keyboard support

 # The GoLF color pallet
 golf uses a pallet of 64 colors split into 16 four color pallets.
 You can mix and match these pallets however you want but only 2 can be used at a time